YowSiaoKang/tp/docs/DeveloperGuide.md

 **Main Success Scenario**:
 1. User requests to edit a volunteer's details.
-2. User enters the new details
-3. The system displays a success message and updates the volunteer's details.
+2. The system displays a success message and updates the volunteer's details.

 Use Case ends.

 **Extensions**:

-- 1a.
+- 2a.
 User enters an invalid volunteer.
-    - 1a1.
+    - 2a1.
 Match shows an error message.
     - Use case ends.

-- 2a.
+- 2b.
 User enters invalid details.
-    - 2a1.
+    - 2b1.
 Match shows an error message.
     - Use case ends.

 **UC06: Add availability**